magepages/mpdocs/docs/required-login/index.md

   - **Exclude page URLs**:
     - Show more fields as text.
 Enter the URL paths which are separated by a `/` in the field.
 Required Login with all pages not including the url links entered below.

 `Note`: The field **Apply for Custom Page** will be prioritized applied if you choose the same URLs in other fields.
+Besides, if insert the same URL to both **Include page** and **Exclude page** then the system will exclude that URL. means that not apply required login to that URL

 - **Redirect To**:
   - Select the page you want visitors to be redirected to after successful login
   - Select **Custom URL**, a text field will appear letting you insert URL.
 They must be separated by a `/`
-  - This is a required field
+  - This is a required field.
+If the URL is wrong, there will be a notification: `Please enter a valid URL.
+Protocol is required (http://, https:// or ftp://).`